nehcuy/tiktok_immersion/README.md

 ### Using an appropriate database

 Despite the recommended database for this project being MySQL or Redis, I decided to use PostgreSQL instead.
 This was because I am more familiar with it.
 However, my implementation is far from perfect.
 The lack of usage of a framework such as `gorm` meant that I had to resort to raw SQL queries to implement the database.
-This provides possible unecessary issues such as errors in query syntax or security issues such as vulnerability to SQL injection attacks.
+This provides possible unnecessary issues such as errors in query syntax or security issues such as vulnerability to SQL injection attacks.

 However, since security is not of concern for the requirements of this project, I decided to choose this approach.

 ### Choice of Database Primary Key

-For the PostgreSQL databse, I decided to implement only one table due to the straightforward nature of the project assignment.
+For the PostgreSQL database, I decided to implement only one table due to the straightforward nature of the project assignment.
 As a result, I was faced with the problem of using an appropriate primary key for the database.
 My initial solution was to try and use the `chat` and `send_time` of a message instance as the primary key, but this meant that the system is unable to handle multiple message spams from within 1 second. only the first message instance within the same second will be recorded.

 To solve this, I decided to include an additional `uuid` field in the table as the primary key.
 This frees up the constraints that I faced, thereby allowing multiple messages of the same chat instance at the same time to be sent.